Nike-Inc/gimme-aws-creds/README.md

 ## Using gimme-aws-creds with Okta Identity Engine

+There are two options for using gimme-aws-creds with an OIE domain:
+* Device Authorization Flow
+* Forcing the use of the Okta Classic login flow

+### Okta Identity Engine and Device Authorization Flow
+This is the recommended method for authentication with OIE.
+It matches the flow used by Okta's [AWS client](https://github.com/okta/okta-aws-cli).
+When using gimme-aws-creds with the Device Authorization flow, you will authenticate using your browser.
+Storing credentials in keychain or passing MFA codes through the command-line is NOT POSSIBLE.

 To use gimme-aws-creds with an Okta Identity Engine (OIE) domain, you must create a new OIDC Native Application and connect it to your AWS integration app(s).

 The OIDC Native Application requires Grant Types `Authorization Code`, `Device Authorization` , and `Token Exchange`.
 These settings are in the Okta Admin UI at `Applications > [the OIDC app] > General Settings > Grant type`.